Non-Cumulative Preferred Shares of Stock Fraud Attorney

 If you believe that you have been the victim of investment fraud when it comes to preferred stock, don’t hesitate to seek qualified legal help.
 Contact the non-cumulative preferred shares of stock fraud lawyers of Erez Law by filling out a contact form, chatting with us live, or by calling us at (888) 840-1571 today.

 Dividends are paid to shareholders as a benefit when the company performs well during any quarter.
-But, dividends are declared (a common term that means dividends will be paid to investors) only when the company decides to do so.
+However, dividends are declared (a common term that means dividends will be paid to investors) only when the company decides to do so.
 Companies do not have to pay out dividends to shareholders.
 Either the Board of Directors or management team of the company decides whether they pay out dividends which is usually based on stellar performance or company earnings.
 Dividend schedules vary depending on the company and can be anywhere from monthly to quarterly.
 The most common schedule is for dividends to be paid quarterly.

 Non-Cumulative vs. Cumulative Preferred Stock